jacksleight/laravel-omni/README.md

 ### Attributes & Slots

-Use attributes and slots as usual, Omni provides Livewire synthesizers to handle the serializion when necessary.
+Use attributes and slots as usual.
+Omni provides Livewire synthesizers to handle the serialization when necessary.

 ```blade
 <template render>